 Doctor McGeorge shares her home with several cats and is the caretaker of a small colony of feral cats.
 As part of her committment to cats, she is a strong supporter of efforts to reduce cat overpopulation by spaying and neutering stray and feral cats.
 She is a member of the American Association of Feline Practitioners, The American Veterinary Medical Association, The American Animal Hospital Association, The Oregon Veterinary Medical Association and The Portland Veterinary Medical Association.

-Carrie has been at The Cat Doctor for 12 years, and Is a certified veterinary technician.
+Carrie has been at The Cat Doctor since 2002, and Is a certified veterinary technician.
 She is most interested in Feline behavior and clinical pathology and soon hope to get her feline behavior certificate from the International Association of Animal Behavioral Consult.